Medically reviewed by Kristin Hall, FNP

 Finasteride is a prescription medication that’s used to treat hair loss.
 It’s approved by the FDA and backed up by a large number of scientific studies showing real, measurable improvements in things like hair count and density.

-Although finasteride can’t permanently cure male pattern baldness, it’s one of the most reliable, effective treatments available for slowing down, stopping or reversing its effects.
+Although finasteride can’t permanently cure male pattern baldness, it’s one of the most reliable, effective treatments available for slowing down hair loss and promoting hair regrowth.

 Finasteride works well, but the results it produces aren’t instant.
 In general, you’ll need to wait a few months before you’ll be able to spot any improvements in healthy hair growth or overall hair density from finasteride.

-Below, we’ve provided more information about how long finasteride takes to work, as well as the typical results timeline you can expect after using finasteride.
+Below, we’ve provided more information about how long finasteride takes to work, as well as the typical results timeline you can expect after starting finasteride treatment.

-We’ve also talked about what you can do to make sure that you get the best possible results from treatment with finasteride, as well as potential side effects to look out for while you’re using this medication.
+We’ve also discussed what you can do to make sure that you get the best possible results from treatment with finasteride, as well as potential side effects to look out for while you’re using this medication.

 Finasteride is part of a class of medications called 5-alpha reductase inhibitors.
 It works by stopping your body from converting testosterone into dihydrotestosterone (DHT), the hormone responsible for male pattern baldness.

-Although finasteride starts blocking DHT right away, it usually takes several months for this medication to show a noticeable reduction in your rate of hair loss or improvement in your hair.
+Although finasteride starts blocking DHT right away, it generally takes several months for this medication to show a noticeable reduction in your rate of hair loss or improvement in your head of hair.

-Many men who use finasteride see some improvements after three to four months, with the “final” results from treatment with finasteride typically taking approximately one year to become apparent.
+Many men who use finasteride see mild improvements after three to four months of use, with “final” results from treatment with finasteride typically taking approximately one year to become apparent.

-Finasteride is usually more effective when it’s used with minoxidil, a topical medication that stimulates regrowth of hair by accelerating your hair’s natural growth cycle.
+Finasteride is generally more effective when it’s used with minoxidil, a topical medication that stimulates regrowth of hair by accelerating your hair’s natural growth cycle.

-If you use finasteride, taking photos of your hair on a monthly basis and comparing them regularly can make it easier to track your progress and see improvements in your hairline.
+If you use finasteride, taking photos of your hair on a monthly basis and comparing them regularly can make it easier to monitor your progress and track any decrease in hair loss as it happens.

-DHT is an androgen, or male hormone.
-Early in your life, DHT and other androgens all play key roles in the development of your male features, from your genitals to your voice, bone structure, muscle mass and body hair.
+DHT is an important hormone for your development as a man.
+Early in your life, DHT and other androgens all play significant roles in the development of your male features, from your genitals to your voice, bone structure, muscle mass and body hair.

 Your body creates DHT as a byproduct of testosterone.
 Finasteride works by inhibiting a group of enzymes called 5-alpha-reductase and stopping your body from converting testosterone into DHT.

 By stopping this conversion, finasteride significantly lowers the level of DHT in your body.
-This slows down or stops the follicular damage caused by DHT and prevents male pattern baldness from worsening.
+This slows down -- or, in many cases, stops -- follicular damage caused by DHT and prevents male pattern baldness from becoming more severe.

-As we’ve discussed in our guide to the hair growing process, the hairs on your head and body all grow as part of a four-phase cycle that covers everything from growth to regression, resting and shedding.
+As we’ve explained in our guide to the hair growing process, the hair follicles on your head and body all grow as part of a four-phase hair growth cycle.

 Finasteride enters your bloodstream fairly quickly and starts reducing DHT levels as soon as it’s active in your body.